SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/README.md

 The requirements to follow the exercises in this repository are:

-* You have installed the _latest_ ABAP Development Tools (ADT), see [ABAP Development Tools](https://tools.hana.ondemand.com/#abap)
+* You have installed the _latest_[ ABAP Development Tools (ADT)](https://tools.hana.ondemand.com/#abap) for Eclipse; see [Tutorial - Install ADT](https://developers.sap.com/tutorials/abap-install-adt.html)
-* You have created a SAP Business Technology Platform (BTP) ABAP Environment Trial account and connected your ADT to the Trial Account using a _ABAP Cloud Project_, see [Create an SAP BTP ABAP Environment Trial User](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)
+* You have created a SAP Business Technology Platform (BTP) ABAP Environment Trial account and connected your ADT to the Trial Account using a _ABAP Cloud Project_; see [Tutorial - Create an SAP BTP ABAP Environment Trial User](https://developers.sap.com/tutorials/abap-environment-trial-onboarding.html)

 ## Exercises